luqven/iTube/README.md

 Type the video title or topic you have in mind in the **Search** field, and iTube will fetch the most relevant results.
 You can select the one that most suits your needs.

-Some of the relevant code that was implemented to make this possible can be found bellow:
+Some of the relevant code that was implemented to make this possible can be found bellow.
+Subsequent iterations would ideally move away from simple substring matching on all titles to something more reliable; like next-word probability relationships given user's search history implementing markov-chains [HackerNews](https://news.ycombinator.com/item?id=19204186)

 ```javascript
 // search hash of {title: video_id} for matching substring